nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 1b1.
 Show error message.

     Use case ends.

+**Use case: UC17 - View Pending Meetings**

+MSS:

+1. User requests to view pending meetings.
+2. QuickContacts displays meetings that are not marked as done and are in the future.

+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.